KoksalBerkay/KoksalBerkay/README.md

-# 👋Hi I am Köksal Berkay Denktaş
+# 👋Hi, I am Köksal Berkay Denktaş
 I've been learning to code since June 2019.
 I am trying to be a Full-Stack Developer.
 I am interested in Backend development and Artificial Intelligence.
 I aim to develop my skills by creating projects.
 <br>🌍  I'm based in İzmir/Turkiye<br>✉️  You can contact me at koksalberkaydenktas@gmail.com